Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 We recommend measuring with a scale and a micropipette.
 If you are using a dropper, hold it vertically for more accurate, consistent drops.

+### 5. Adjusting tube length

+Keep the bottoms of the tubes in the cap from being submerged in your media to avoid creating a pressured environment.
+Adjust the each luer lock until the other end of the tube is above liquid level.

-### 5. Cleaning glassware
+### 6. Cleaning glass

 Since light will be traveling through the glass, we recommend handling the vial with gloves, or at least minimizing touching the glass much.
-Before placing in the Pioreactor sleeve, wiping the surface of the glass with a wipe or ethanol is a great idea!
+Before placing in the Pioreactor sleeve, wiping the surface of the glass with a wipe is a great idea!

-### 6. Adjusting tube length

-Keep the bottoms of the tubes in the cap from being submerged in your media to avoid creating a pressured, anaerobic environment.
-Carbon dioxide bubbles can form due to excess CO₂ production, and this will impede the OD readings.
-Pull the luer lock ends until the ends of the tubes are above liquid level.

 ### 7. Positioning glassware in the Pioreactor sleeve

 Place the glassware vial into the Pioreactor sleeve.
-The outside of the glassware vial must be dry.
+The outside of the glassware vial should be clean and dry.
 Ensure that the vial is pressed all the way down into the sleeve.
-The rotation of the vial doesn't matter.

 Next, you can [start your experiment](http://localhost:3001/user-guide/set-up-an-experiment) in the browser.